 A useful theory tells an enlightening story about some phenomenon, which gives researchers new insights and broadens their understanding of the phenomenon (Anfara & Mertz, 2006, p. xvii).
 As noted in the introduction section (Anfara& Mertz, 2006, p. xiv), “To understand a theory is to travel into someone else’ mind and become able to perceive reality as that person does.”
 A theory provides researchers a different lens to look at complicated phenomenon.
 Each lens can provide a reasoned and sensible explanation of the phenomenon being studied (Anfara & Mertz, 2006, p. xviii).

 Even though there is no clear agreement made in qualitative research about the role and significance of theory and theoretical framework, Anfara and Mertz believe that it plays a key role in framing and conducting almost every aspect of the research.
 In the first chapter, Henstrand elaborated how theory contributed to the design, data gathering, and analysis of her study (pp.15-17).
 With that framework, Henstrand changed her original assumptions about her role and the way to design her study.
 She used that model to look for the operating standards that were being revealed by the participants.
 The cultural framework also helped her to manage the subjectivity of her research role as teacher and stepped into a researcher, which finally improved the reliability of the study.
-In chapter 2, Merriam describe how Mezirow’s development theory of transformational learning structured all aspects of his study (p.
+In chapter 2, Merriam described how Mezirow’s development theory of transformational learning structured all aspects of her study (p.
 36).
 All of their research questions were derived from that framework.
 The transformative framework not only helped to shape the research questions to make the inquiry manageable and coherent, but also informed the research methodology.
 The liminality framework in Bettis and Mills’ research was used to make sense of the data, to provide some coherent explanation for why people were doing or saying what they were doing or saying (pp. 68-70).
 Karpiak provide detailed explanation about how Chaos and Complexity framework influenced his study design, data analysis, research findings as well as interpretations (pp. 100-102).
 He pointed out the framework supported his use of interview methods that would allow individuals to determine the direction, content, and emotional tone of the interview.

 One important way that theories or theoretical frameworks help to strengthen findings and conclusions is through making connection with them with literature from which the theories or theoretical frameworks were derived.
 We can find examples in Merriam and Karpiak’s research.
 Also, theories or theoretical frameworks in most research examples showed the function in informing research design, which helps to improve the validity and reliability of research design.

+A good answer that has better support.
+You also needed to mention how theory situates research within a larger scholarly conversation.

 What are the chief characteristics of grounded theory?
 When might it be appropriate to use a grounded theory approach?
 Finally, what parts of the grounded theory process might be useful to qualitative researchers conducting other kinds of research?